La Juni

 Each painting functions as an aria: self-sufficient and complete, capable of standing alone, yet deepened through its relationship to the whole.
 Boundaries remain permeable — recurring and evolving shapes and patterns, shifting color relationships.

-Alongside the installation, there is a large-format book.
+Alongside the installation, there is provision for a large-format book.
 Once the paintings leave the gallery, the book preserves the whole, like a recording preserves an opera.

 A book, unlike a gallery, has no exit — it allows the La Juni to live on.